eriiire/data-science-projects/README.md

 - **Software Development**: Developed a user-friendly GUI application to streamline classification modeling, enhancing accessibility and usability.

 ## Conclusion
 This repository reflects a wide array of data science competencies, from technical coding practices and data handling to advanced modeling and strategic recommendations.
-Each project highlights different aspects of Eri's data science expertise, making this collection a well-rounded professional showcase.
+Each project highlights different aspects of data science proficiency.